alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

   It should have an entry in the Glossdex.

 * [Wizards seem to have much easier access to additional 10th level spell slots](https://paizo.com/threads/rzs42nmp&page=8?TyposMistakesEtc-in-2E-Books-Collection#381)

+* The interaction between Certain Strike (`p.150`) and the forceful weapon trait (`p.282`) is unclear.
+  Does the forceful trait count the weapon dice that Certain Strike removes for its circumstance bonus?